Scholarships

 Required Supporting Information

-- Cover page (11-point Arial font) with the following information about the Applicant:
+1. Cover Page 11-point Arial font) with the following information about the Applicant:

-- Full name of high school currently attended or graduated
+6. Full name of high school Applicant attends/has graduated; and

-- College/university which the Applicant plans to attend or does attend
+7. College/university which the Applicant plans to attend or currently attends.

-- Official high school transcript(s) including ACT or SAT composite scores (if currently enrolled in an accredited college/university that school’s official transcripts must be sent).
-“Official” transcripts must be ordered from educational institutions and are directly mailed by the educational institution to the KWGA Memorial Scholarship Committee Chair.
+2. Official high school transcript(s) AND official college/university transcripts for all university/college credit.
+“Official” transcripts MUST BE ordered from each educational institution and US Mailed directly by that institution to the KWGA Memorial Scholarship Chair.

-- Verification of participation in high school or junior golf program
+3. Verification of participation in high school or junior golf program.

-- Resumé which provides Applicant’s full record of employment (name of company, position, dates of service); internships, if any (name of company, position, dates of service); extracurricular/co-curricular activities and applicable leadership; community service (name of initiative, type of service/work, dates of service); and honors/awards (full name of honor/award, date received)
+4. Resume which provides Applicant’s full record of employment (company name, position, dates of service); internships, if any (company name, position, dates of service); extracurricular/co-curricular activities; leadership; community service (name of community entity, type of service/work), and honors/awards (full name of honor/award, date received).

-- Two (2) letters of recommendation sent under “separate cover” to the KWGA Memorial Scholarship Chair from each recommender.
-One recommendation must be from a teacher or administrator of the Applicant’s high school who can assess the Applicant’s academics and intellectual abilities, character, social responsibility, and leadership.
-The second recommendation must be from a person (unrelated to the Applicant) who knows the Applicant because of the Applicant’s involvement in Golf and the recommender can assess the Applicant’s character and involvement in Golf.
+6. Two letters of recommendation US Mailed by the Recommender directly to the KWGA Memorial Scholarship Chair.
+One recommendation must be from a teacher/professor/school administrator from the Applicant’s high school/collegiate institution who can assess the Applicant’s academic and intellectual abilities, character, social responsibility, and leadership.
+The second recommendation must be from a person (unrelated to the Applicant) who knows the Applicant because of the Applicant’s involvement in Golf and can assess the Applicant’s character and involvement in Golf.

 How to Apply